Bruno Zilliacus

-Bruno Wilhelm Zilliacus (11 November 1877 – 3 July 1926) was an athlete, who competed at the 1908 Summer Olympics.
+Bruno Wilhelm Zilliacus (11 November 1877 – 3 July 1926) was a Finnish athlete who competed at the 1908 Summer Olympics.

 Sports

-He is also listed as a flag-bearer for Finland in the opening ceremony, although he carried a mere hand-written plaque.
+He was also listed as a flag-bearer for Finland at the opening ceremony, although he carried a mere hand-written plaque.

-Zilliacus participated the 30-kilometer cross-country skiing race at the Northern Games in Stockholm 1901, where he did not place in the top 11.
+Zilliacus participated in the 30-kilometer cross-country skiing race at the Northern Games in Stockholm 1901, where he did not place in the top 11.

-Zilliacus won the first beauty pageant in Finland, which was held in Helsinki on 8 March 1903.
+Zilliacus won the first beauty pageant in Finland, held in Helsinki on 8 March 1903.

 He represented the clubs Sortavalan Seminaarin Voimisteluseura (Sortavala) and Ylioppilasvoimistelijat (Helsinki).

 Other

-Born in Saint Petersburg in 1877, his parents were major Alexander Wilhelm Zilliacus and Sofia Vilhelmiina Manninen.
+Born in Saint Petersburg in 1877, his parents were Major Alexander Wilhelm Zilliacus and Sofia Vilhelmiina Manninen.
 He married Meri Naëmi Starck (1886–1974) in 1913, daughter of Werner Starck and Naëmi Ingman-Starck.
-They had children Margareta in 1914, Ulla in 1919 and Katarina in 1921.
+They had three children: Margareta in 1914, Ulla in 1919 and Katarina in 1921.
 Ulla married Kaarlo af Heurlin in 1941.

 He graduated as a physical education teacher from the University of Helsinki in 1902.
 He worked as a teacher in 1903–1926.

-Zilliacus was the local chief of Sortavala White Guard.
-He fought in the Finnish Civil War on the Karelian front.
+Zilliacus was the local chief of the Sortavala White Guard.
+He fought on the Karelian front in the Finnish Civil War.
 He received the Cross of Liberty, 4th class.
-He reach the rank vänrikki, the lowest officer rank.
+He reached the rank of vänrikki, the lowest officer rank.

-Zilliacus died of stomach cancer in the Mehiläinen Hospital in Helsinki in 1926.
+Zilliacus died of stomach cancer at Mehiläinen Hospital in Helsinki in 1926.
 He was buried in Sortavala.